This post may contain affiliate links.

 7. Bic Soleil Balance Razor

 Bic is another classic American heritage brand that many of us grew up with as the first razor we used.
 But their Soleil Balance razor has come a long way from the classic disposable versions we all remember from our teen years.
 This razor features five blades that flex to your curves while you’ll also get a built-in moisturizing bar on the cartridge.
 One of the best razors for women, it’s made with shea butter and eliminates the need for shaving cream.
-Buy it at Ulta!
+Buy it at Ulta, or Amazon!

 8. Schick Intuition f.a.b.
 Razor

 Schick continues to make the list with another popular product offering from their razor profile – the Intuition f.a.b.
 The “f.a.b.” stands for “forward and back” and means that you can safely shave in a forward and back motion without the risk of cutting yourself.
 This razor’s cartridges feature bi-directional blades on both sides that allow you to shave in either direction.
 Plus, the cartridge features two moisture gel strips to help prevent irritation.
-It’s available at Walmart.
+It’s available at Walmart and Amazon.

 9. Gillette Venus Extra Smooth Green Disposable Women’s Razors